Los Angeles Almanac Logo

 Population Total Population Population Below Poverty Level Percent of Total Population Below Poverty

-* U.S. Census estimates based on American Community Survey data collected over the preceeding five years.
+* U.S. Census estimates based on American Community Survey data collected over a one-year period.
 These estimates are issued annually between full Decennial Census counts conducted each decade.

 The U.S. Census determines a person's poverty status from the total family income of their household in the last 12 months, compared with the poverty threshold appropriate for their family size and composition.
 If the total income of their family is less than the threshold appropriate for that family, the person is considered “below the poverty level,” together with every member of his or her family.
 If a person is not living with anyone related by birth, marriage, or adoption, then their own individual income is compared with the poverty threshold for a single-person household.
 The total number of people below the poverty level is the sum of people in families and the number of unrelated individuals with incomes in the last 12 months below the poverty threshold.
 For more information, see How the Census Bureau Measures Poverty.